 Drinking something bubbly?
 You’re going to want to drink it once it’s opened.
 Champagne and other sparkling wine, like carbonated drinks, will lose their bubbly goodness within 24 hours.
 If the bottle is unopened, however, your champagne will last a solid decade provided it’s stored somewhere dark and cool.

-If vodka is your spirit of choice, congratulations on starting your freshman year of college.
 The worst thing about vodka, arguably, is that it tastes like burning rather than anything discernible.
 However, that's also what makes it a highly stable alcohol that will keep almost indefinitely.
-An unopened bottle should actually stay the same, flavor-wise for many years.
-Once you open it, however, it will start to evaporate, so it won’t taste the same after, like, 10 years.
+An unopened bottle should actually stay the same, flavor-wise, for many years.
+Once you open it, however, it will start to evaporate.
 Many companies, like Absolut, will recommend consuming vodka within two years of purchasing it.

-Tequila degrades quickly (as do I when I drink it) when it’s opened, so you’re going to want to drink it in the first two months after you crack it open to avoid oxidation and evaporation.
+Tequila degrades quickly (as does your sorority sister when she drinks it) when it’s opened, so you’re going to want to drink it in the first two months after you crack it open to avoid oxidation and evaporation.

 Think of rum like whiskey in terms of oxidation.
 In a cool, dark place, you can keep it almost forever, but once you open it, it'll start degrading in about three months.